Seb943/scrapeOP/README.md

 link to chrome 93:
 https://chromium.cypress.io/mac/stable/93.0.4577.82

-Features/bugs to work on in priority:
+Features/bugs to work on in priority:x
-- if adding a non int is added to an input response exit the program after confirmation
+x if adding a non int is added to an input response exit the program after confirmation
 - align the text outputs
 - add the rest of the sports and seasons
 - add the current season